Standards-based grading (SBG) is an innovative educational practice that helps increase learning in the classroom.

 How Does SBG Improve Education

-Now that we’ve described the mechanics of SBG, let's look at its positive impact on the classroom.
+Now that we’ve described the mechanics of SBG, let's look at the advantages standards-based education brings to the classroom.

-SGB creates many changes that improve student engagement and learning.
+Many instructional changes improve student engagement and learning.

 More Relevant Instruction